 Lolich’s big-league debut came May 12, 1963, in a 9–3 Detroit loss to the Cleveland Indians.
 He struck out the first two batters he faced, Max Alvis and Sam McDowell.
 Later inserted into the rotation by manager Bob Scheffing, Mickey earned his first win May 28 in Los Angeles against the Angels, going the distance.
 Complete games became a Lolich trademark.
-Later in 1963, he pitched a one-hitter for eight innings against the Baltimore Orioles only to surrender a two-run homer in the ninth, losing to veteran Robin Roberts.
+Later in 1963, he pitched a one-hitter for eight innings against the Baltimore Orioles only to surrender a two-run homer with two outs in the bottom of the ninth, losing 2-1 to veteran Robin Roberts.
 “I guess you can’t beat an old pro,” Mickey said philosophically.

-In his first full season in the Detroit rotation in 1964, helped by a tip from new Tigers skipper Charlie Dressen, Lolich won 18 games with a 3.26 ERA and 192 strikeouts in 44 games, 33 of them starts.
+In his first full season in the Detroit rotation in 1964, helped by a tip from new Tigers skipper Charlie Dressen (who had replaced Bob Scheffing in June of the previous season), Lolich won 18 games with a 3.26 ERA and 192 strikeouts in 44 games, 33 of them starts.
 As a scout with the Dodgers the previous season, Dressen had noticed that Lolich was tipping his pitches and helped the left-hander fix the flaw.
 In his windup, Lolich had been raising his arms higher when he threw his fastball and lower for breaking pitches.
 Mickey adopted a new windup and continued to show that he was more than just a fastball pitcher.

 “Lolich’s fastball is so good that he can get away with a mistake once in a while,” Dressen said.
 “But the big difference is that he comes in with the curve when he’s behind the hitter.”

-On April 24, 1964, Lolich fired a 5–0 shutout against the Twins in Minnesota, which was not only his first shutout in the big leagues, but his first as a professional at any level.
+On April 24, 1964, Lolich fired a 5–0 shutout against the Twins in Minnesota, his first shutout in the big leagues.
 On September 9, he fulfilled a dream when he shut out the Yankees and his idol Whitey Ford, 4–0, at Tiger Stadium.
 American League batters began to take notice of the 23-year-old.
 “Lolich throws so easy,” Yankees slugger Mickey Mantle observed.
 “He keeps the ball down,” said Leon Wagner of the Cleveland Indians, “that’s why he’s so good.”
 Over a stretch in September, Mickey pitched 30.2 consecutive scoreless innings.